firasdarwish/ore/README.md

   - Resolving objects which depend on this value will panic if the value has not been provided.

 - `ore.ProvideScopedValue[T](context, value T, key...)` injects a concrete value into the given context
-  - `ore` can access (`Get()` or `GetList()`) to this value only if the corresponding place holder (which matches the type and keys) is registered.
+  - `ore` can access (`Get()` or `GetList()`) to this value only if the corresponding placeholder (which matches the type and keys) is registered.

-- A value provided to a place holder would never replace value returned by other resolvers.
+- A value provided to a placeholder would never replace value returned by other resolvers.
 It's the opposite, if a type (and key) could be resolved by a real resolver (such as `RegisterLazyFunc`, `RegisterLazyCreator`...), then the later would take precedent.

 <br/>